 The Notes have not been and will not be registered under the United States Securities Act of 1933, as amended, or the Securities Act, and may not be offered or sold within the United States except pursuant to an exemption from, or in a transaction not subject to, the registration requirements of the Securities Act.
-Accordingly, the Notes are being offered and sold only (1) to qualified institutional buyers in reliance on the exemption from the registration requirements of the Securities Act, and (2) outside the United States in offshore transactions in compliance with Regulation S under the Securities Act.
+Accordingly, the Notes are being offered and sold only (1) to qualified institutional buyers in reliance on the exemption from the registration requirements of the Securities Act provided by Rule 144A under the Securities Act, and (2) outside the United States in offshore transactions in compliance with Regulation S under the Securities Act.
 For a description of certain restrictions on resale or transfer, see "Transfer Restrictions" beginning on page 157.